madalinungureanu/user-profile-picture/src/readme.txt

 == Upgrade Notice ==

+= 2.1.0 =
+Old block deprecated, but still supported.
+New block added with more control over appearance and includes themes.

 = 2.0.2 =
 Gutenberg fixes with alignment on the front end.
 Gutenberg fixes with the toggle boxes defaulting back to nothing.